 And they love it.
 Other servants of Chaos are intensely suffering or blindingly insane or "merely" a mindless spawn, but Nurgle followers genuinely enjoy being followed by clouds of plague flies and having their organs dragging on the ground, and nothing would please them more than giving you a biiiiig hug so you can enjoy it too.
 Come to Papa Nurgle~

-It is similar in some ways to Nineteen Eighty-Four, where all citizens get to be brainwashed by the oppressive Party and end up worshipping the very organization that has made their lives miserable.
+It is similar in some ways to 1984, where all citizens get to be brainwashed by the oppressive Party and end up worshiping the very organization that has made their lives miserable.
 Sure, the specifics of the methods to that result may be different, but still, Nurgle tampers with your mind and transforms you into a mindless zombie drone worshipping diseases.

-Let's not forget his own special Legion, the Death Guard.
+The Death Guard.
 Take the best qualities of the Space Marines, combine them with 28 Days Later style zombies, and you'll have something akin to a Death Guard trooper.
 Scariest of all (both in tabletop and in fiction), they are Determinators - they'll never stop coming at you until you're either a festering mass of plague or dead.
-And the above mentioned Plague Marines?
+And the Plague Marines?
 The Death Guard is basically an entire Legion of them.

-No mention of one of the newer daemons, the Rot Flies of Nurgle?
-See, sometimes, a Beast of Nurgle starts resenting that all its human playmates either won't play or actually chase it back to the work.
+The Rot Flies of Nurgle.
+Sometimes, a Beast of Nurgle starts resenting that all its human playmates either won't play or actually chase it back to the work.
 And that resentment just builds and festers until the Beast spins a cocoon and pupates.
 What hatches is a monstrous, plague-ridden, slime-dripping fly-daemon that is now actively malicious and cruel.
 They favor going for the heads of their enemies; either snipping them off with giant mandibles or using a disgusting proboscis to suck their victim's head so hard they slurp out the entire spine in one gulp.
 They digest these skulls inside their foetid bellies and then spit them as projectiles.
 But some people, they hold a special grudge against.
 These people?
 The Rot Fly swallows them whole, trapping them inside its worm-riddled, stinking, pustulent guts forever.

 The Thousand Sons Legion learned this the hard way.
 Soon after being banished to the Eye of Terror, all of them began accumulating so many mutations that some weren't so much "unrecognisable" as "oh god oh god what the hell is that".
 Their most powerful sorceror Ahriman cast a massive spell in an effort to prevent certain destruction, and he succeeded in halting the mutations... by converting most of the Legion to dust and sealing them inside their armour forever, transforming them into mindless automata.
 However the spell also turned the sorcery of the minority with even a little psychic power Up to Eleven, so it's all good.